slowernews/hamster-system/README.md

 - main folders: **PROJECT STATUS**

-        Inside your superfolder there are 3 folders:
+        Inside your superfolder there are 2 folders:

-        INBOX (folder to put new documents while deciding what to do with them) CURRENT (folder to store your active projects) ARCHIVE (folder to store your dormant projects)
+        INBOX (folder to store your active projects) ARCHIVE (folder to store your inactive projects)

 ---
 ### Project folders: